BYU-IDAHO THEATRE PROGRAMS FAQ

 The department produces an ambitious, varied season of plays and musicals on two different stages.
 We also collaborate from time to time with other departments to produce operas, concerts and other events.
 Under the direction of faculty and professional artists, students have opportunities to work back stage, in the shops, as design assistants, technicians, researchers, or stage managers on all productions.

 We have articulation agreements with many colleges and universities.
-Contact the Academic Discovery Center for already known equivalencies.
+Contact Academic Advising for already known equivalencies.
 Other courses and experiences are examined case-by-case by the department chair and faculty mentors.
 If you have a syllabus from your previous class, it may help us determine an acceptable substitution.
 See the catalog for more information about transfer requirements.

 In some ways, yes.
 Students are encouraged to begin their training at BYU-Idaho as early as possible to take advantage of project and experiential opportunities and proper course sequencing.
 We have a small faculty and thus some required courses are offered on a rotating schedule.
 Transfer students may have difficulty getting in sync with course offerings.
 Transfer students also bring a different perspective that enhances our learning environment.
 If you are transferring, there are many people who will help you to matriculate successfully into the department.
 Contact us; we'll be happy to help.